BenBeresfordJones/MGBC-Toolkit/README.md

 GUT_GENOME001321	0.0294117647058824	1	34	97.967	97.967	97.967	506	GUT_GENOME039282_00094	s__Longicatena caecimuris	HUMAN	d__Bacteria;p__Firmicutes;c__Bacilli;o__Erysipelotrichales;f__Erysipelotrichaceae;g__Longicatena;s__Longicatena caecimuris
 ...
 ```
-   * `Species_rep` is the representative genome for the pangenome species cluster
+   * `Species_rep` is the representative genome for the pangenome species cluster.
    * `Gene_frac` is the proportion of genomes that belong to this pangenome that are predicted to encode this gene product.
    * `Positive_genomes` is the absolute number of genomes of this pangenome that are predicted to encode this gene product.
    * `Total_genomes` is the total number of genomes constituting this species cluster.